Daily readings

 Saturday, July 11, 2026

 Saint Benedict of Nursia, Abbot, Patron of Europe.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Benedict of Nursia, Abbot, Patron of Europe